View Vacancy -- Specialist Youth Worker

 You will also work closely with young men to co-produce activities and events at the project to engage a network of young men.
 Always ensuring that young people’s voices are heard, and positively influencing your practice.
 The role will include liaising effectively and efficiently with both internal and external partners to ensure young peoples’ well-being needs are met.

 You will also be expected to support the project team with delivering presentations to internal and external stakeholders to share and disseminate the work of this innovative service.

 In return, we will give you the time and support you need to make a difference through clinical supervision.

 We are actively working to reduce caseloads across the service and provide mobile working technology so that you spend more time with young people, doing what really matters.

 This post is exempt from the Rehabilitation of Offenders Act 1974 and a comprehensive screening process will be undertaken on successful applicants, including an enhanced Disclosure and Barring Service check.

-- Experience of working as part of a multi-agency team
+- Work closely as part of a team and carry out joint interventions.

-- Ability to present information, write and produce written reports.
+- To be able to present information, write and produce written reports.

 - Ability to adopt new models and approaches to youth work